(Amended by Ord. No. 138,968, Eff. 8/9/69.)

 (f) Decision of Assessment Review Officer.
 (Amended by Ord.
 No. 174,084*, Eff.
 8/19/01.)
 Upon completion of the hearing, the Assessment Review Officer may (i) affirm the assessment, (ii) increase the assessment, or (iii) decrease the assessment, as the evidence may require; but the amount of the assessment shall not be increased unless the claim for the increase is asserted on behalf of the City either before or during the hearing.
 Written notice of the decision of the Assessment Review Officer shall be given to the person assessed in the same form and in the same manner as the notice of assessment.

 (i) Determination by Board of Review.
 (Amended by Ord.
-No. 181,858, Eff.
-10/4/11.)
+No. 188,483, Eff.
+3/23/25.)

 (A) The taxpayer has a previous Board of Review determination.
-A "previous Board of Review determination" means an earlier determination by a Board of Review created under Sec.
-21.16 of this Code or a predecessor or successor ordinance, and refers to the previous Board of Review determination that most recently addressed the item that is currently in dispute;
+For purposes of this subsection, a “previous Board of Review determination” means an earlier determination made by a Board of Review created under Sec.
+21.16 of this Code or a predecessor or successor ordinance, that addressed the item of assessment that is currently in dispute;

-(C) The assessment that is proposed to be affirmed would result in higher business tax liabilities than those self-reported by the taxpayer solely because of one or more changes from the Gross Receipts Fund Class specifically stated in the previous Board of Review determination or determinations, and the taxpayer provided full and complete cooperation to the Office of Finance in the audit resulting in the assessment proposed to be affirmed;
+(C) The assessment that is proposed to be affirmed would result in higher business tax liabilities than those self-reported by the taxpayer solely because of one or more changes from the Gross Receipts Fund Class specifically stated in a previous Board of Review determination or determinations, and the taxpayer provided full and complete cooperation to the Office of Finance in the audit resulting in the assessment proposed to be affirmed; and

-(D) The business model and method of operations of the taxpayer were exactly the same with respect to the previous Board of Review determination or determinations as before the Board of Review proceeding that resulted in the assessment that is proposed to be affirmed, and in both circumstances the taxpayer fully reported its gross receipts; and
+(D) The business model and method of operations of the taxpayer were exactly the same with respect to the previous Board of Review determination or determinations as before the Board of Review proceeding that resulted in the assessment that is proposed to be affirmed, and in both circumstances the taxpayer fully reported its gross receipts.

 (3) When a determination (or determinations) made by a previous Board of Review with respect to a taxpayer’s Gross Receipts Fund Class is overturned by a subsequent Board of Review determination, the change(s) to the taxpayer’s Gross Receipts Fund Class or Classes shall apply to the first full tax year beginning after the year in which an assessment is not affirmed by the Board of Review pursuant to Subsection 21.16(i)(2).